davidbalbert/eventless/README.md

 pages = Eventless.joinall(jobs)
 ```

-It's really far away from that though.
-Right now you can just do this:
+You can also do this, which is admittedly, pretty silly:

 ```ruby
 require 'eventless'